-- Projects focused solely on marine pollution or water quality. - Projects requesting funding to implement mitigation projects that an agency, organization, or company is mandated to complete. - Projects taking place solely outside of the geographic region of the facilities (100km north and south of the facility).
-If a project takes place outside of the geographic region of the facilities, the applicant must demonstrate that the projected outcomes are connected to the geographic region (i.e. statewide MPA science curriculum, statewide MPA monitoring, etc.). - Projects focused solely on planning. - Costs associated with environmental permitting are not eligible.
+- Projects requesting funding to implement mitigation projects that an agency, organization, or company is mandated to complete. - Projects taking place solely outside of the geographic region of the facilities.
+If a part of a project takes place outside of the geographic region of the facilities, the applicant must demonstrate that the projected outcomes are connected to the geographic region (i.e. statewide MPA science curriculum, statewide MPA monitoring, etc.), however, projects that take place exclusively outside of the geographic region of the facilities are ineligible. - Projects focused solely on planning. - Costs associated with environmental permitting are not eligible.
 Projects must comply with applicable State and federal laws and regulations, including the California Environmental Quality Act (CEQA), the National Environmental Policy Act (NEPA), and other environmental permitting requirements.
 The applicant is responsible for receiving and fulfilling all permitting requirements.
 (See Section 1.8)

-1.5 Applicant Eligibility
+1.6 Applicant Eligibility

-Funds can be awarded to public agencies (including local, state, and federal), public or private universities, nonprofit organizations, private entities, federally recognized Indian tribes, and state Indian tribes listed on the Native American Heritage Commission's California Tribal Consultation List.
+Funds can be awarded to public agencies (including local, state, and federal), public or private universities, nonprofit organizations, private entities, federally recognized tribes, and California Native American tribes listed on the Native American Heritage Commission's California Tribal Consultation List.
 Nonprofit organizations must be a 501 (c)(3) as verified by the Internal Revenue Service.